 In a September 2011 paper titled, The Information Content of Stock Splits, three esteemed professors determined that “stock splits contain more information about future, rather than past operating performance.”

 If that’s true, stock splits could very well be a secret weapon for finding a successful company.
 If we look at S&P 500 companies that announced stock splits between 2012 and 2018, the results are staggering.
-Just announcing a stock split gave an average immediate price boost of 2.5% to a stock.
+Announcing a stock split typically results in an average immediate price boost of 2.5% for a stock.
 One year later, these stocks outperformed by an average of 5%.

-Indeed, if we look at the table below, we can see that since 1980, S&P 500 stocks that announced stock splits have beaten the index by 16 percentage points on average the following year.
+Indeed, if we examine the table below, we can see that since 1980, S&P 500 stocks that announced stock splits have outperformed the index by an average of 16 percentage points the following year.

-However, today’s market swings, caused in part by volatile earnings from previously high flying tech companies and new expectations for the Federal Reserve’s wind-down of their balance sheet and rising interest rates, have led to a market decline.
-Many of the companies who have announced a split have seen their stock price returns dwindle since the announcements.
+However, today’s market swings, caused in part by volatile earnings from previously high-flying tech companies and new expectations for the Federal Reserve’s balance sheet wind-down and rising interest rates, have led to a market decline.
+Many companies that have announced a split have seen their stock price returns dwindle since the announcement.

 How Does a Stock Split Affect My Investments?

-As a shareholder, you may worry that a stock split will affect your investment.
+As a shareholder, you may be concerned that a stock split will impact your investment.
 Ultimately, there’s little impact on you as an investor.
-Investors will technically own more shares, but each share will represent a correspondingly smaller percentage of ownership in the company.
+Investors will technically own more shares, but each share will represent a correspondingly smaller percentage of the company’s ownership.

 “…stock splits contain more information about future, rather than past operating performance.”